telerik/kendo-ui-core/docs/web/treelist/how-to/update-a-field-in-all-child-nodes.md

 ---
-title: Update a field in all child nodes
+title: Update Field in All Child Nodes
-page_title: Update a field in all child nodes
+page_title: Update Field in All Child Nodes | Kendo UI TreeList Widget
-description: Update a field in all child nodes
+description: "Learn how to update all child nodes recursively, propagating the state of a row in a Kendo UI TreeList widget."
+slug: howto_updatefieldinallchildnodes_treelist
 ---

-# Update a field in all child nodes
+# Update Field in All Child Nodes

-The example below demonstrates how to update all child nodes recursively, propagating the state of a row
+The example below demonstrates how to update all child nodes recursively, propagating the state of a row in a Kendo UI TreeList widget.

-#### Example:
+###### Example

 ```html
   <div id="treelist"></div>